 So ask your model to square his shoulder as much as he can and lean in towards the camera.
 This will accentuate the shoulders because bringing the shoulders towards the camera will make them look instantly bigger.

 5) The Waist:

 No amount of words are enough to emphasize how important a good posture is in capturing the perfect male photos.
-All those male models photos poses will go to waste if you don’t have the right posture to complement those poses.
-So stand up tall, keep your shoulders wide but relaxed and suck that tummy in.
+All those male models photos poses will go to waste if you don’t have the right posture to complement those male model photo poses.
+So stand up tall, keep your shoulders wide but relaxed, and suck that tummy in.

 If your model is standing you could ask them to cross their legs at the shin level.
 But be sure to request them to put the entire weight of their body on the leg in the back.
 This will make your model look more relaxed.

-Alternatively, you could ask them to keep their legs shoulder width apart or to lean against the wall, bend the leg that is closest to the camera and place it higher on the wall.
-All are flattering poses for male.
+Alternatively, you could ask them to keep their legs shoulder-width apart or to lean against the wall, bend the leg that is closest to the camera and place it higher on the wall.
+All are flattering male models photos poses.

 Hopefully, these tips will help you guide your male model to strike the perfect poses.
-These tricks will most definitely add more versatility to the classic male portrait poses and will help you gain more control over the poses as well.
+Here are some more tips on model poses if you want to learn them.
+These tricks will most definitely add more versatility to the classic male portrait photography poses and will help you gain more control over the poses as well.
 So follow these simple tips and get ready to make your mark as a portrait photographer!

 Here are 7 free Photoshop actions for portraits retouching, to take your photos to a whole new level.

 Also, with these tips no you can create amazing male portraits but how can you market them?
 Here’s some insight on how to market your photography business better!